istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 On top of these beneficial features, Istio egress traffic control provides additional advantages:

 *  It allows defining access policies in the same language for ingress/egress/in-cluster traffic.
-The cluster operators need to learn a single policy and configuration language for all the kinds of traffic.
+The cluster operators need to learn a single policy and configuration language for all types of traffic.
 *  Istio egress traffic control is integrated with Istio policy and telemetry adapters and can work out-of-the-box.
-*  When you use external monitoring/access control systems with Istio, you must write the adapters for them only once, and then apply the adapters for all the kinds of traffic: ingress/egress/in-cluster.
+*  When you use external monitoring/access control systems with Istio, you must write the adapters for them only once, and then apply the adapters for all types of traffic: ingress/egress/in-cluster.
 *  The Istio operators can apply Istio traffic management features to egress traffic, such as load balancing, passive and active health checking, circuit breaker, timeouts, retries, fault injection, and others.